ipozdeev/it-skills-for-research/data-management.md

 For R, [memoise](https://cran.r-project.org/web/packages/memoise/index.html) is one solution, although this we cannot vouch for.

+### chunking
+Sometimes (with machine learning, for instance) the data needed for a task is comparable to the RAM of your machine.
+When this happens, it becomes infeasible to load it all into the memory, and _chunking_ is needed.
+In most languages, _chunking_ is implemented as a [generator](https://en.wikipedia.org/wiki/Generator_(computer_programming)) and constitutes repeated calls to a database.
+See, for instance, `chunksize` parameter in `pandas` IO section.

 ## upstream
 ### api
 A common way to have data ready for manipulation is to download it to a `.csv` or `.xlsx` before reading in into the software of choice such as R or Julia.
 However, some data suppliers allow to skip the (rather cumbersome and often costly) intermediate step and streamline data retrieval by providing what is called an application programming interface, or API.
 For a website such as **quandl** or **WRDS**, the API usually gives the user access to a text file located under a URL link and containing the desired data.

 As an example, let us take a look at [**quandl**](https://www.quandl.com/tools/api), where section 'API Features' provides the details, and at the [**IMF**](http://datahelp.imf.org/knowledgebase/articles/667681-json-restful-web-service).

 Since these are just text documents, you would have to write wrapper functions to further ease the upstream.
 More often than not however (all hail the XXI century), someone would have already written these functions for your favorite language, probably even the data supplier themselves.
 For example, **quandl** provides [libraries for Python](https://www.quandl.com/tools/python) &ndash; collections of wrappers to ease your access to their data.
-The **IMF**, on the other hand, did not bother, but helpful tips prepared by other users are available from [here and there](https://www.bd-econ.com/imfapi1.html).
+The **IMF**, on the other hand, did not bother, but helpful tips prepared by other users are available [here and there](https://www.bd-econ.com/imfapi1.html).

 ## database